LukeEmmet/molly-brown/README.md

 ### Redirects

-* `TempRedirects`: In this section of the config file, keys and values are both path strings.
-If the path component of a received request matches one of the keys, Molly Brown will serve a redirect to the corresponding value, using status code 30.
-Note that currently redirects cannot be specified using regular exressions, only literal path strings.
+* `TempRedirects`: In this section of the config file, keys are regular expressions which the server will attempt to match against the path component if incoming request URLs.
+If a match is found, Molly Brown will serve a redirect to a new URL derived by replacing the path component with the value corresponding to the matched key.
+  Within the replacement values, $1, $2, etc. will be replaced by the first, second, etc. submatch in the regular expression.
+Named captures can also be used for more sophisticated redirect logic - see the documentation for the Go standard library's `regexp` package for full details.
 * `PermRedirects`: As per `TempRedirects` above, but Molly Brown will use the 31 status code instead of 30.